sergiocruz/ng-sails-sockets/README.md

 ng-sails-sockets
 ================

-Playing with angularJS and SailsJS and real time stuff through sockets :)
+Playing with AngularJS, SailsJS and real time stuff using sockets :)